 The Value of Water Campaign has 34 members, and in that first year we set a goal of having 50 groups participate — 185 groups signed up.
 In 2016, it was more than 500.
 In 2017, it was 750.
 In 2018, 1,100.
 Across the country, breweries, water utilities, cafes, aquariums, schools, and many more joined together to educate America about the value of water.

 What we did

-- We also wrote op-eds that ran in leading outlets, including for Rendell and former Transportation Secretary Ray LaHood that was published in The Hill.
+We wrote op-eds that ran in leading outlets, including in The Hill.

-- We worked with radio booking specialists Lyons PR to create a radio media tour that reached more than 6 million viewers and listeners through 17 interviews with local news programs.
+We worked with radio booking specialists Lyons PR to create television and radio media tours that reach millions viewers and listeners through dozens of interviews with local news programs.